Mark Webber (racing driver)

-He left Formula One after 2013 and moved to the World Endurance Championship, sharing a Porsche 919 Hybrid with Bernhard and Hartley in the fully-professional Le Mans Prototype 1 class from the 2014 to 2016 seasons.
+Webber left Formula One after 2013 and moved to the World Endurance Championship, sharing a Porsche 919 Hybrid with Bernhard and Hartley in the fully-professional Le Mans Prototype 1 class from the 2014 to 2016 seasons.
 The trio won eight races in the final two seasons and the 2015 World Endurance Drivers' Championship.
 He retired from motor sport in 2016, becoming a television pundit for Britain's Channel 4 and Australia's Network 10 and a driver manager.
 Webber received the Australian Sports Medal in 2000 and was appointed Officer of the Order of Australia (AO) in the 2017 Australia Day Honours.
 Webber is an inductee of both the Australian Motor Sport Hall of Fame and the FIA Hall of Fame.

 Early and personal life

-On 27 August 1976, Webber was born to middle-class parents, motorcycle dealer and petrol station owner Alan Webber and his wife Diane, (Note: The petrol station was setup by Webber's grandmother.) in the small New South Wales town of Queanbeyan located in the Tablelands, on the Queanbeyan River banks, near Canberra.
+On 27 August 1976, Webber was born to middle-class parents, motorcycle dealer and petrol station owner Alan Webber and his wife Diane, (Note: The petrol station was set up by Webber's grandmother.) in the small New South Wales town of Queanbeyan located in the Tablelands, on the Queanbeyan River banks, near Canberra.
 His paternal grandfather was a firewood merchant.
 Webber has an elder sister, Leanne.
 He was educated at the nearby Isabella Street Primary School and Karabar High School (KHS).
 Webber represented KHS in athletics and rugby league and did Australian rules football, cricket and swimming after his mother encouraged him to get involved in as many sports as possible.
-At age 13, he was a ball boy for the rugby league team Canberra Raiders for a year and earned money delivering pizzas in the Canberra and Queanbeyan areas in his late schooling years.
+At the age of thirteen, he was a ball boy for the rugby league team Canberra Raiders for a year and earned money delivering pizzas in the Canberra and Queanbeyan areas in his late schooling years.
 Webber also worked as an apprentice plumber and woodcutter.

-Webber lives in the UK, in the small Buckinghamshire village Aston Clinton with his wife Ann Neal, his former manager, and is stepfather to her son from a previous relationship, Webber is a supporter of Sunderland.
+Webber lives in the UK, in the small Buckinghamshire village Aston Clinton with his wife Ann Neal, his former manager, and is stepfather to her son from a previous relationship.
+Webber is a supporter of Sunderland A.F.C..